Spreadsheets for translation management: the dinosaur that somehow got missed by the asteroid and now refuses to die.

 This is a very conservative estimate of how much you would save on a l10n manager only.
 But Lokalise also saves developers’ time – at least the same amount of hours per release (if not more).
 Now imagine if the company has multiple software types to release, e.g. ten products that are simultaneously worked on.
 That is 240 releases per year and a larger team; it is not uncommon for many of our customers to save more than $100k per year.

 The thing is, with advanced TMS solutions – developers don’t need to waste time synchronizing translations between the TMS and code repositories.
-Integrations with popular code hosting services such as GitHub, Bitbucket, and GitLab enable the immediate import and export of translations in just a couple of clicks.
+Integrations with popular code hosting services such as GitHub, Bitbucket, GitLab, and Azure Repos enable the immediate import and export of translations in just a couple of clicks.
 In addition, translation teams can work on different features in parallel.

 This is just one example that directly quantifies the benefits of using a customer-centric translation management system.
 Other success stories report better quality management of translations, increased market share, faster time to market thanks to automation, improved cross-team collaboration, positive impacts on team morale, and much more (of course, don’t take our word for it – see for yourself).